10 Types of Data Analytics Charts + Data Visualization Examples

 Although there are many ways to make heatmaps, most heatmaps tools will offer these types of graphics:

-• Eye Tracking Heatmaps: It tracks users’ eye movements across the interface, showcasing where they gaze, pause, and blink.
+• Eye Tracking Heatmaps: They track users’ eye movements across the interface, showcasing where they gaze, pause, and blink.
 It provides insights into visual patterns and user attention so you can improve the interface designs to build more engagement.

 • Click Heatmaps: These maps visualize where users click or tap the most (and therefore show what elements draw the most attention).
 They’re often color-coded, with hot spots showing popular areas and cold spots showing areas with fewer interactions.